nitinmagima/djiboutitriggerselectionMarch2024/README.md

 Version - 1.0

 ### Purpose
-The Jupyter Notebook aims to support the trigger selection analysis in Djibouti during the relevant seasons such as March-April-May (MAM), July-August-September (JAS), and October-November-December (OND).
+The Jupyter Notebook aims to support the AA trigger selection analysis in Djibouti during the relevant seasons such as March-April-May (MAM), July-August-September (JAS), and October-November-December (OND).

 ### Audience
 Tailored for government officials in agriculture, water resources, and disaster management sectors.